DS202-at-ISU/ds202-Final-Project-Team-CIC/README.md

 ## Results 1

-In your write-up, make sure to refer to all of the figures you create.
-You can include a hyperlink to the [scatterplot](#fig:scatterplot) by using the name of the code chunk (make sure, to give each code chunk a different name).
-In your markdown document you can create this link either by calling the function `chunkref` with the name of the code chunk in quotes, i.e. `r chunkref("scatterplot")` or by using the markdown expression `[scatterplot](#fig:scatterplot)`.
-Similarly, we can refer to the [2nd scatterplot](#fig:2nd%20scatterplot).
-Note that the figure captions appear above the figures - this saves us from having to scroll up after following the link.

 <p>
 <small><strong><a name='fig:scatterplot'>scatterplot</a></strong>: This
 is the figure caption.
 Make sure to use the description we practised in